andychase/codebook/topics/info/privacy.md

     participation in any of the forums we make available through our Services.

-What TSC Does with Personal Information
+What SNC Does with Personal Information
 --------------------------------------

 Donations.
 If you donate money to us via our support page, your personal information will be handled depending on which option you choose.

-1. You may donate money to Tech Store Club directly or through a variety of on-line payment sites, including PayPal, JustGive.org, Good Search, Network for Good, and Mission Fish, among others.
-When you use any of those websites and services to donate to TSC, your personal information is sent to, handled by and stored by those websites in accordance with their respective privacy policies and terms of use.
-You should read and understand the privacy policy and terms of use of any website you use to donate to Tech Store Club.
+1. You may donate money to Snap Notes Collective directly or through a variety of on-line payment sites, including PayPal, JustGive.org, Good Search, Network for Good, and Mission Fish, among others.
+When you use any of those websites and services to donate to SNC, your personal information is sent to, handled by and stored by those websites in accordance with their respective privacy policies and terms of use.
+You should read and understand the privacy policy and terms of use of any website you use to donate to Snap Notes Collective.
-    When you donate money to Tech Store Club directly, we use your personal information to process your donation.
-When you donate money as part of one of TSC’s fundraising campaigns, your name will be published on our “supporters page” unless you request otherwise.
-If you sign up to receive updates from Tech Store Club when you provide your donation, we will use your personal information to send you communications about Tech Store Club news and campaigns.
+    When you donate money to Snap Notes Collective directly, we use your personal information to process your donation.
+When you donate money as part of one of SNC’s fundraising campaigns, your name will be published on our “supporters page” unless you request otherwise.
+If you sign up to receive updates from Snap Notes Collective when you provide your donation, we will use your personal information to send you communications about Snap Notes Collective news and campaigns.

 Participating in Our Community